subscribe to ourNewsletter

 The key is to place them intentionally.
 Break up your white space and use intricate patterns and darker colors to offset your simplicity a bit.
 Or add some burst of colors in (like we talked about earlier with tile).

-A practice that will help you decide if your wall art is here to stay is removing everything from your minimalist bathroom and take a few days living in the space as a “clean slate.”
+A practice that will help you decide if your wall art is here to stay is removing everything from your minimalist bathroom and taking a few days to live in the space as a “clean slate.”
 Does it make you feel better?
 Or does it bring up feelings of negativity?
 Depending on your answer, add pieces back in slowly, making sure that they truly bring you joy and help refresh your space.